Sujwel launches a new line of exquisite Kundan jewellery this wedding season

-India, January 5, 2023: Sujwel, one of the foremost jewellers in India, has launched for this wedding season their latest collection of exquisitely designed floral laminated Kundan-Meenakari necklaces that are specially designed for Haldi ceremonies.
+Sujwel, one of the foremost jewellers in India, has launched for this wedding season their latest collection of exquisitely designed that are specially designed for Haldi ceremonies.
 With a monthly growth of 40 to 50 percent in sales, Sujwel has become one of the most sought-after brands in the industry owing to its unerringly premium products and intricate designs, crafted by expert craftsmen and available at affordable prices.
-Testifying to the brand’s loyal customer base, the company records 20 to 30 percent of its regular customers.
+Testifying to the brand's loyal customer base, the company records 20 to 30 percent of its regular customers.

 Ecstatic about the launch of the new collection, the CEO of Sujwel, Mohit Lakhara, said, "Much like every piece we have showcased with our brand, this collection also carries a commitment to aesthetics."
 The wedding season is the perfect time to rediscover one’s beauty.
 The radiant smile and confidence that a beautiful piece of jewellery or accessory boosts, whether for the bride or others around her, are unrivalled by any other experience.
 What we strive to bring to every woman with this collection is a token of happiness and confidence in her beauty.
 "We believe that each piece in the collection, so minutely worked on, is a labour of love that carries the power to transform the beauty of every woman who shall wear it."